 A little example: You arrive at Gare du Nord on the Eurostar from London.
 From here you want to get to your hotel near the Louvre.

 At first, you would take line 4 in the direction of ‘Mairie de Montrouge’ to Gare de l’Est (which is only one stop).
 There you would change to the line 7 towards the Louvre.
-However, the signs wouldn’t say Louvre or Southbound, instead the sign will say ‘Mairie d’Ivry’ and ‘Villejuif – Louis Aragon’.
+However, the signs wouldn’t say Louvre or Southbound, instead the sign would say ‘Mairie d’Ivry’ and ‘Villejuif – Louis Aragon’.
 As the Southern end of line 7 has two different termini, the signs will show both of them.
 Which can be a little hard to memorise when visiting Paris for the first time.

 But the more you use public transport in Paris, the more familiar you get with the directions.